dcarver1/cwr_wildgrapes/methodsNotesForPaper.md

 - shee 5 :  the updated =models testing results

 - sheet 6 : priority score metrics for all species
+ - this is generated during the creation of the run summary rmd documen

 - sheet 7 : summary of db source and instiution code for the G collections